Unclassified Cardiomyopathies

 1. Stress-induced (takotsubo) cardiomyopathy is a nonfamilial cardiomyopathy characterized by acute left ventricular (LV) dysfunction after emotional, physical, or physiologic stress.
 It is a form of myocardial stunning that is associated with hyperkinesis of the basal LV segments, akinesis of mid LV segments, and dyskinesis of the apical LV segments.

 Clinically takotsubo cardiomyopathy can present with ST-segment elevations followed by inverted T waves associated with chest pain and elevations in serum troponin levels.
-As such, this is a diagnosis of exclusion after acute coronary syndrome has been excluded.
+As such, this is a diagnosis of exclusion after acute coronary syndrome has been ruled out.
 Complications can include LV outflow tract obstruction, shock, LV thrombus, as well as ventricular and atrial arrhythmias.
-LV contractility often normalizes within days to weeks, and electrocardiography changes resolve much later, within weeks or months.
+Given the transient nature of the phenomenon, LV contractility often normalizes within days to weeks, and electrocardiography changes resolve much later, within weeks or months.
+For this reason classification as a cardiomyopathy is not recommended.
 The prognosis is often good unless complications arise.

-2. LV noncompaction is a cardiomyopathy phenotype characterized by prominent trabeculation in the LV myocardium due to failure of compaction of the trabeculae during gestation.
+2. LV noncompaction or LV hypertrabeculation is a ventricular phenotype characterized by prominent trabeculations in the LV myocardium due to failure of compaction of the trabeculae during gestation.
+Although frequently seen as a familial trait, it has also been described as acquired and associated with a transient phenomenon in athletes and during pregnancy.
+For this reason, it should not be considered a cardiomyopathy.
 Clinical features include systolic dysfunction with heart failure, thromboembolic complications, arrhythmias, and sudden cardiac death.
-Diagnosis is made based on characteristic features found on echocardiography (Figure 1), magnetic resonance imaging, or LV ventriculography.
+Diagnosis is made based on characteristic features found on echocardiography (Figure 3.6-5) and confirmed by cardiac magnetic resonance (CMR) (Figure 3.6-1).

 FiguresTop